mulesoft-assets/template-sfdc2sfdc-lead-broadcast/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to synchronize Leads between two Salesforce orgs.

 This Anypoint Template should serve as a foundation for setting an online sync of Leads from one SalesForce instance to another.
-Every time there is a new Lead or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Lead on the target org.
+Every time there is new Lead or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Lead on the target org.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided in Process and On Complete stages.
 During the Input stage the Anypoint Template will go to the SalesForce Org A and query all the existing Leads that match the filter criteria.
 During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in the SalesForce Org B.
 The last step of the Process stage will group the Leads and create/update them in SalesForce Org B.